tairtahar/batchnorm/README.md

 ![results](results/Comparison.png)

+The best results are for LeNet with BatchNormalization on each of the layers, both fully connected and convolutional layers.

 ### Citing

 > Ioffe, Sergey, and Christian Szegedy.
 "Batch normalization: Accelerating deep network training by reducing internal covariate shift."
 In *International conference on machine learning*, pp. 448-456.
 PMLR, 2015.